-Keywords: Gender gap, promotion, performance evaluation, glass ceiling, leaking pipe, gender bias, wage gap, wage differential
+Keywords: Gender gap, human capital, firm-specific skill, promotion, performance evaluation, glass ceiling, leaking pipe, gender bias, wage gap, wage differential

 JEL Classification: M51,J71, J31